Events and Gatherings

 University staff and faculty are encouraged to continue to participate in weekly testing if they are coming to campus.
 Ohio State students will be subject to mandatory testing under the Student Testing Program.
 The university does not plan to test participants.

-All programs must maintain accurate participation and attendance logs for use with potential contact training.
+All programs must maintain accurate participation and attendance logs for use with potential contact tracing.
 When grouping participants in cohorts (10 or fewer), programs must maintain logs of the members of each cohort group.